(Photos: Chris Bethell)

-This sounds simple, but when you're truly hurting, it's very easy to wake up, think, Fuck all of today, go back to sleep, wake up again, call in sick, scroll through your ex's Instagram, willing ten new photos to suddenly appear, cry for a bit when they don't, go back to sleep, wake up again, have a deeply, deeply sad masturbation sesh to whatever PornHub URL your browser auto-fills, put a hoody on, go to the pub, and spend the rest of the day drinking vodka mixers out of a pint glass.
+This sounds simple, but when you're truly hurting it's very easy to wake up, think, 'Fuck all of today,' go back to sleep, wake up again, call in sick, scroll through your ex's Instagram, willing ten new photos to suddenly appear, cry for a bit when they don't, go back to sleep, wake up again, have a deeply, deeply sad wank to whatever PornHub URL your browser auto-fills, put a hoody on, go to the pub and spend the rest of the day drinking vodka-mixers out of a pint glass.

-After one week—one Week, that is, not "when I'm ready" – ask a friend to wipe your phone clean of any emotionally loaded photos, messages, and videos.
+After one week – One Week, that is; not "when I'm ready" – ask a friend to wipe your phone clean of any emotionally-loaded photos, messages and videos.
 This must be a friend you trust, because they are going to see some blindingly close-up photos of your genitals and have to read the 100-text-long threads that descend into language so saccharine it could give you diabetes.
 It all has to go.
 All of it.
 And physical keepsakes, too; this isn't a Netflix documentary where forensically combing over old evidence might reverse the course of justice or bring to light something new.
 This is reality, where looking through an iCloud full of memories and clumsy iPhone sex videos just makes you feel empty inside.

-It's the first weekend of "freedom," the reality of your breakup hasn't hit home yet, and an acquaintance catches wind of your singledom, sliding into your DMs the way Russia slid into Ukraine: aggressively.
+It's the first weekend of "freedom", the reality of your break-up hasn't hit home yet and an acquaintance catches wind of your singledom, sliding into your DMs the way Russia slid into Ukraine: aggressively.
 You're vaguely flattered.
 Best way to get over someone is to get under someone, right?
 It'll be like shaking an Etch-a-Sketch into a hard reset, only with slapping sounds.
 Go on then… just one drink…

-Here's what you need to do: Split the paper into three columns – "past fucks I might be able to revisit," "new people I vaguely know and might plausibly end up sleeping with," and then what we call "prestige pulls," a.k.a. everyone you fancy who is famous but not famous enough to only sleep with other famous people: your Rita Oras, your Richard Bacons, that guy who was a love interest in a Rihanna video.
-The bang list is an abstract concept; you don't actually have to bang anyone on it, but it is a great way to remind yourself that other hot people are out there, whether or not they know you exist.
+Here's what you need to do: split the paper into three columns – "past fucks I might be able to revisit", "new people I vaguely know and might plausibly end up sleeping with" and then what we call "prestige pulls", AKA everyone you fancy who is famous but not famous enough to only sleep with other famous people: your Rita Oras, your Richard Bacons, that guy who was a love interest in a Rihanna video.
+The bang list is an abstract concept; you don't actually have to bang anyone on it, but it is a great way to remind yourself that other, hot, people are out there, whether or not they know you exist.

 It's good to talk to people about how you're feeling, but it's also good to ignore everything they say.

 Would you eat a perfectly raw chicken breast?
 Would you have a bath with a hairdryer?
-Before going into major surgery, would you say, "Oh no, thanks, I think I'll waive the anesthetic today because I'm feeling quite brave!"?
+Before going into major surgery would you say, "Oh no, thanks, I think I'll waive the anaesthetic today because I'm feeling quite brave!"?
 No?
-Then why would you call your ex at 10:38 PM and cross-question them about everyone they've slept with in the two weeks since you broke up, and was the sex better, and did they do the thing you know they like?
-When it comes to breakups, it's not true that knowledge is power.
+Then why would you phone your ex at 10.38PM and cross question them about everyone they've slept with in the two weeks since you broke up, and was the sex better, and did they do the thing you know they like?
+When it comes to break-ups, it's not true that knowledge is power.
 Knowledge is misery.
 Knowledge is the thought of your ex climaxing in the loving embrace of Steve from her work.
 You really don't want knowledge.

 For incredibly obvious reasons.
-But in case it needs explaining: Screaming and crying and hiding is not a cool vibe.
+But in case it needs explaining: screaming and crying and hiding is Not a Cool Vibe.

-Slowly and surely, you'll find yourself ready to move on, and it's only natural that you'll want to steer clear of people who look like your ex's doppelganger; no one wants to have relationship PTSD on a Monday night B@1 date.
+Slowly and surely you'll find yourself ready to move on, and it's only natural that you'll want to steer clear of people who look like your ex's doppelganger; no one wants to have relationship PTSD on a Monday night B@1 date.
 But be warned that drastically changing your "type" isn't necessarily a good idea, either.
-You might think you want a change, but when you starting meeting up with men who are pointing at the camera in their Tinder profile picture, or wild-eyed girls who describe themselves as a "free spirit," you will quickly discover that "not-awful" and "vaguely self-aware" were your dating criteria for a reason.
+You might think you want a change, but when you starting meeting up with men who are pointing at the camera in their Tinder profile picture, or wild-eyed girls who describe themselves as a "free spirit", you will quickly discover that "not-awful" and "vaguely self-aware" were your dating criteria for a reason.